Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

+We recall that the difficulty with the use of the subsolution based on the quasipotential alone [here $F_{1}(x)$] was that in a neighborhood of $x=0$, the second derivative was negative.
+As discussed in Section~\ref{S:EffectivenessOfSubsolutions}, when $T$ is large this concavity of the value function leads to poor control of the variance of the associated scheme for both the one-sided and two-sided problems.
 When using the time-dependent $\varepsilon=0$ PDE as the basis for a scheme for the one-sided problem, the introduction of $F_{2}(t,x)$ appears to have largely mitigated the problem due to the second derivative term.
 Note that this function determines the value of $\hat{U}^{0}(t,x)$ when $x=0$ and is convex rather than concave in $x$.
 In contrast, for the two-sided problem there is a concave singularity at the origin.
 There the second derivative in $x$ is $-\infty$, and the subsolution property for the $\varepsilon>0$ problem again fails.
 What is needed is a subsolution that works across the point $x=0$ for the $\varepsilon>0$ problem.
 Such a subsolution can be constructed using the mollification introduced in the next subsection.
-Simulations based on such a mollified version of the $\varepsilon=0$ subsolution (and with mollification parameter $\delta=2\varepsilon$) are presented in Table \ref{Table6b}, and support the claim just made.
+Simulations based on such a mollified version of the $\varepsilon=0$ subsolution (and with mollification parameter $\delta=2\varepsilon$) are presented in Table~\ref{Table6b}, and support the claim just made (the increase of relative errors when $T=23$ is again due to concavity creeping in, and will be dealt with in the discussion and constructions below).

 In spite of the shortcomings we have described in this section, the solution to the $\varepsilon=0$ problem serves as the starting point for a construction that can be shown to perform well both in theory and in practice.
-There are three important modifications that are needed.

-\begin{itemize} \item The first is that, in order to effectively deal with the $\varepsilon>0$ dynamics and in particular to avoid the degradation still present in Table \ref{Table2b} when $T$ is large, the region where the $F_{2}$ subsolution determines the dynamics must be enlarged.
-The solution to the $\varepsilon=0$ problem constructed above leads to a region that vanishes exponentially in $t-T$ [see (\ref{Eq:BasicFcn1})].
+There are three important modifications that are needed: \begin{itemize} \item The first is that, in order to effectively deal with the $\varepsilon>0$ dynamics and in particular to avoid the degradation still present in Table~\ref{Table6b} when $T=23$, the region where the $F_{2}$ subsolution determines the dynamics must be enlarged.
+The solution to the $\varepsilon=0$ problem constructed above leads to a region whose width vanishes exponentially in $t-T$; see (\ref{Eq:BasicFcn1}).

-\item The second modification will be the use a mollification to eliminate singularities such as the one at $x=0$ and help guarantee a global subsolution property for the $\varepsilon>0$ PDE.
+\item The second modification is the use of a mollification to eliminate singularities such as the one at $x=0$ and help guarantee a global subsolution property for the $\varepsilon>0$ PDE.
 The particular mollification we use is very convenient, and was first used for importance sampling in \cite{dupwan5}, though with a somewhat different intended use.